COVID-19 MITIGATION MEASURES

 • Records Bureau will be open to the public Thursday from 11:00am until 1:00pm ONLY.
 After hour inquiries regarding reports or gun permits can call 734-324-4413, 734-324-4414, or 734-324-4415.

-• WDMS will be waiving all bandwidth usage overage fees for the months of March and April 2020.
+• WDMS will be waiving all bandwidth usage overage fees through June 1, 2020.

 For further information, please visit www.wyan.org.

 • The Electric and Water Departments will continue to perform normal work activities except interior water meter replacements will be suspended until further notice.

 • All outages should be reported to (734) 324-7190.